streamflowmaster/MACROS/README.md

 ## Checkpoints

-The following checkpoints are (or will be) available, each optimized for different application domains:
+The following checkpoints are (or will be) available at https://huggingface.co/StreamFlow520/MACROS, each optimized for different application domains:

 - **General Pretrain checkpoint**
   Broad simulated pretraining — foundation model trained on the full ~105M simulated spectra–structure pairs